ramonfigueiredo/django_rest_api-CRUD_supermarket_application/README.md

-# django_rest_api-CRUD_supermarket_application
+# Django REST API - CRUD - supermarket application

-Django REST API - CRUD - supermarket application
+This is a simple REST APIs for supermarket application.
+This store contains a variety of food, beverages, and household products, organized into various categories.
+These categories have subcategories and subcategories have items under them.
+Each item has a price for which it can be sold.
+This API is able to add, update, view, and delete such records from a database using the Django REST Framework APIs.